the-drunk-coder/megra/Tutorial/00a_Installation_new.md

 If you have some other package manager like *macPorts* installed, you might use that as well, in which case I assume you know what you're doing.

+### 2. Download Portacle
-4. Now you need to get portacle.
+Now you need to get portacle.
 Here's a guide how to get Portacle running despite Apple's security theatre: https://portacle.github.io/#get-mac .
 It works!
 After you've been through the process, you can start Portacle like any other application from your *Finder* or *Spotlight*.
 As a hint, do NOT put portacle in your global *Applications* folder, instead just move the *portacle* folder from the DMG to your home folder, or Desktop if you want. **NOTE:** if you already have portacle in use, I heavily recommend using a separate installation dedicated to Mégra.

+### 3. Get Mégra
-5. Download the Mégra installation script by navigating to the portacle folder in the terminal and execute the following line:
+Download the Mégra installation script by navigating to the portacle folder in the terminal and execute the following line:

 ```wget https://raw.githubusercontent.com/the-drunk-coder/megra/master/portacle-bootstrap-macos.sh```